-As noted above, the Exchange, other equities, options, and futures markets, and FINRA propose to amend the market-wide circuit breakers to take into consideration the recommendations of the Committee, and to provide for more meaningful measures in today's markets of when to halt trading in all stocks.

-Accordingly, the Exchange proposes to adopt Rule 2102(g), which will reflect the follows [sic] changes to current NYSE Rule 80B: (i) Replace the DJIA with the S&P 500; (ii) replace the quarterly calendar recalculation of NYSE Rule 80B triggers with daily recalculations; (iii) replace the 10%, 20% and 30% market decline percentages with 7%, 13% and 20% market decline percentages (each a "Level 1, 2 or 3 Market Decline," respectively); (iv) modify the length of the trading halts associated with each market decline level; and (v) modify the times when a trading halt may be triggered.
-The Exchange believes that these proposed amendments update the rule to reflect today's high-speed, highly electronic trading market while still meeting the original purpose of the rule: To ensure that market participants have an opportunity to become aware of and respond to significant price movements.
+As noted above, the Exchange, other equities, options, and futures markets, and FINRA propose to amend the market-wide circuit breakers to take into consideration the recommendations of the Committee, and to provide for more meaningful measures in today's markets of when to halt trading in all stocks and stock options.
+Accordingly, the Exchange proposes to amend Rule 6.3B as follows: (i) Replace the DJIA with the S&P 500; (ii) replace the quarterly calendar recalculation of Rule 6.3B triggers with daily recalculations: (iii) replace the 10%, 20%, and 30% market decline percentages with 7%, 13%, and 20% market decline percentages; (iv) modify the length of the trading halts associated with each market decline level; and (v) modify the times when a trading halt may be triggered.
+The Exchange believes that these proposed amendments update the rule to reflect today's high-speed, highly electronic trading market while still meeting the original purpose of the market-wide circuit breaker rules: to ensure that market participants have an opportunity to become aware of and respond to significant price movements.

 First, the Exchange proposes to replace the DJIA with the S&P 500.
-The Exchange believes that because the S&P 500 is based on the trading prices of 500 stocks, as compared to the 30 stocks that comprise the DJIA, the S&P 500 represents a broader base of securities against which to measure whether extraordinary market-wide volatility is occurring.
-In addition, as noted by the Committee, using an index that correlates closely with derivative products, such as the E-Mini and SPDR S&P 500 Exchange-Traded Fund ("SPY"), will allow for a better crossmarket measure of market volatility.
+The Exchange believes that because the S&P 500 is based on the trading prices of 500 stocks, as compared to the 30 stocks that comprise the DJIA, the S&P 500 represents a broader base of stocks against which to measure whether extraordinary market-wide volatility is occurring.
+In addition, as noted by the Committee, using an index that correlates closely with derivative products, such as the E-Mini and SPY, will allow for a better cross-market measure of market volatility.

 Second, the Exchange proposes to change the recalculation of the trigger values from once every calendar quarter to daily.
 The Exchange believes that updating the trigger values daily will better reflect current market conditions.
 In particular, a daily recalculation will ensure that the percentage drop triggers relate to current market conditions, and are not compared to what may be stale market conditions.
-As noted in the proposed rule, the daily calculations of the trigger values will be published before the trading day begins.8
+As noted in the proposed rule, the daily calculations of the trigger values will be published before the trading day begins.

-Third, the Exchange proposes to decrease the current Level 1, 2 and 3 declines of 10%, 20% and 30% to a Level 1 Market Decline of 7%, a Level 2 Market Decline of 13% and Level 3 Market Decline of 20%.
-In particular, as demonstrated by the May 6, 2010 flash crash, the current Level 1 10% decline may be too high a threshold for
+Third, the Exchange proposes to decrease the current Level 1, 2, and 3 declines of 10%, 20%, and 30% to a Level 1 Market Decline of 7%, a Level 2 Market Decline of 13%, and Level 3 Market Decline of 20%.
+In particular, as demonstrated by the May 6, 2010 flash crash, the current Level 1 10% decline may be too high a threshold before determining whether to halt trading across all securities.
+In fact, since adoption, the markets have halted only once, on October 27, 1997.14 Accordingly, to reflect the potential that a lower, yet still significant decline may warrant a market-wide trading halt, the Exchange proposes to lower the market decline percentage thresholds.